Freedom Camping In Tauranga

 Freedom to camp throughout Tauranga

-Throughout Tauranga there are plenty of places to freedom camp.
-Unlike many towns and cities throughout New Zealand, Tauranga is very lenient when it comes to freedom camping.
+Throughout Tauranga there are plenty of places to go freedom camping.
+Unlike the many towns and cities throughout New Zealand, Tauranga is very lenient when it comes to freedom camping.
 Offering wonderfully beautiful spots to find yourself waking up to.

 Here we will provide for you the necessary information for you to take on board if you are to ever find yourself in Tauranga.
 The information here is official, provided by the Tauranga City Council.
-Among this information will be places to stay and sleep overnight or multiple nights.
-When, where and for how long you are permitted to stay in one place at a time.
-What some of the better places to stay are, be it for the views and scenery, vibe or ease of location.
+Among this information will be all the great places to stay and sleep overnight or multiple nights.

 Days Available – Sunday to Thursday